 The EEC was highly impressed by the professionalism, dedication, coherence, and achievements.
-The general atmosphere very positive in the institute.
+In the institute the general atmosphere is very positive.
+In particular communication beetween staff and students was very strong.

 A list of strengths, e.g. examples of good practices, achievements, innovative solutions etc.